Am I completely and utterly alone in what I'm going through right now?

 COVID-19 has taken so much from us.
 And I am not saying our relationship turmoil is more important and more painful than the unnecessary death of a loved one, or permanent chronic health issues, or the loss of full-time employment.
 But I am here to tell you that it can be as important or as painful if you are the person experiencing the grief of a relationship that currently feels like it’s in free-fall.
 And that pain can be magnified when what you see on social media, which is the only way a lot of folks are able to see and interact with one another right now, is images of people who seem stronger than you taking forward-moving steps when you feel stuck in place, drowning in quicksand.

-My partner and I moved in together last September.
-We are no longer living together.
-We are together, separately, and that is where we will stay until we figure out where to go next.
-I find myself getting angry about this sometimes.
+I’ve recently experienced the dissolution of a once-happy relationship, and I find myself getting angry about this sometimes.
 I’ll burst into tears making tomato toast, or scream into my pillow when I feel overwhelmed.
 It’s anger brought on by grief.
 I’m grieving a life that I thought I was going to have in March 2020, before our worlds changed overnight.
 I’m grieving the idea that love is enough to fix the cracks brought on by external pressures.
 I’m grieving the idea that things will always work out the way you wanted them to.

 This grief is amplified when I see how others have made it work, which then triggers a guilty response when the happiness doesn’t follow.
 But the idea that we always need to be happy for everyone all the time when they’re going through a happy time is toxic.
 Sometimes the best way to heal our wounds is to retreat and to surround ourselves with people who are also feeling soft due to pain.
 The moment someone close to me says, “Hey, I’m feeling this, too,” is a moment of relief.
 I’ve found those moments more and more these days, and find myself gravitating towards people who validate and share my pain instead of covering it with their happiness.
 I think that is how we heal.